 Those were the types of questions that community was eager to know answers for, but as time progressed and examples of the new Angular 2 version have come out — community has settled down, at least a little, and accepted the fact that this new version might actually be a great idea after all, and why not — it’s being built by the same people/developers who built version number one, it’s bound to hold on to its soul and spirit!

-The latest news are that the new Angular 2 version is arriving soon (93% of community are still rooted in Angular 1), not as a fully production ready platform, but a beta is approaching its release date quickly.
 In itself, Angular 2 portrays itself as a completely new programming language; the syntax has changed, new ways of writing code, and having to learn concepts all over again — who has time for all this nonsense, right?
 According to Angular 2 pioneers — writing apps in Angular 2 won’t be as difficult!

 You can always stay up to date with the latest development stories and updates on the official Angular 2 website, this is also the place to check out the full list of features, as well as docs.
 To extend your knowledge about the new Angular version, we have put together a number of community resources that are actively discussing the new framework, and we highly recommend to become part of these communities to strengthen your own knowledge and experience.